pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/18_Link.md

 ## General

-The link editable is used for dynamic link creation based on documents, assets and for structured links, which shouldn't be inside WYSIWYG (for example external link).
+The link editable is used for dynamic link creation in documents.

 ## Configuration